kendrickjdaniel/multimodal-rag-video-search/README.md

-**Multimodal RAG for Video Content Overview**
+# Multimodal RAG for Video Content

-This project demonstrates a multimodal Retrieval-Augmented Generation (RAG) system that enables semantic search and grounded generation over video content by combining:
+This project demonstrates a **multimodal Retrieval-Augmented Generation (RAG)** pipeline that enables semantic search and grounded generation over video content.

-- audio transcription

-- visual frame embeddings

-- joint text–image similarity

-- retrieval-based generation

-The goal is to show how unstructured video data can be transformed into a searchable, architecture-ready knowledge system.
+By combining audio transcription, visual frame embeddings, and cross-modal retrieval, the system turns raw video into a searchable, architecture-ready knowledge source.

-**Architecture Summary**

-Pipeline:
+---

+## What This Project Does

+At a high level, the pipeline:

-Extract audio from video and compress it
+- Extracts and transcribes audio from video

-Transcribe audio using OpenAI Whisper

-Extract video frames at fixed intervals
+- Samples visual frames at fixed intervals

-Embed text and images into a shared semantic space (CLIP)
+- Embeds text and images into a shared semantic space

-Perform similarity search across modalities
+- Performs similarity search across modalities

-Retrieve relevant text + frames
+- Retrieves relevant text + frames

-Generate grounded responses using retrieved context
+- Generates grounded responses using retrieved context

-This mirrors how enterprise AI systems move from raw media → embeddings → retrieval → generation.
+This mirrors how enterprise AI systems move from **raw media → embeddings → retrieval → generation**.

-**Why This Matters**
+---

+## Architecture Overview

+**Pipeline Flow**

+1. Extract audio from video and compress it
+2. Transcribe audio using OpenAI Whisper
+3. Extract video frames at fixed intervals
+4. Generate embeddings:
+   - Text embeddings from transcripts
+   - Image embeddings from frames
+5. Perform similarity search across text and image embeddings
+6. Retrieve the most relevant multimodal context
+7. Generate grounded responses using an LLM

+The result is a retrieval-first system that reasons over both spoken and visual information, not just text.

+---

+## Why This Matters

-Most real-world enterprise data is multimodal (videos, meetings, demos, training).
+Most real-world enterprise data is **multimodal**:
+- recorded meetings
+- product demos
+- training videos
+- internal walkthroughs

 This project shows how to:

-move beyond text-only RAG
+- Move beyond text-only RAG

-reason over visual + spoken context
+- Reason over visual + spoken context

-design systems that scale past toy examples
+- Design retrieval-based systems that scale past toy demos

-This is especially relevant for:

-knowledge management

-training content search
+Common use cases include:

+- Knowledge management and internal search
+- Training and enablement content discovery
-decision support systems
+- Decision support systems

-internal AI tooling
+- Internal AI tooling for teams

-**
+---

-Tech Stack**
+## Tech Stack

-Python

-OpenAI Whisper (audio transcription)
+- **Python**
+- **OpenAI Whisper** – audio transcription

-CLIP (ViT-L/14) for joint text–image embeddings
+- **CLIP (ViT-L/14)** – joint text-image embeddings

-MoviePy / FFmpeg for media processing
+- **MoviePy / FFmpeg** – media processing

-Scikit-learn (cosine similarity)
+- **Scikit-learn** – cosine similarity search

-OpenAI GPT model for grounded generation
+- **OpenAI GPT models** – grounded generation

+---

-Key Concepts Demonstrated
+## Key Concepts Demonstrated

-Multimodal embeddings
+- Multimodal embeddings

-Chunking strategies for long transcripts
+- Chunking strategies for long transcripts

-Similarity search across modalities
+- Cross-modal similarity search

-Retrieval-driven generation
+- Retrieval-driven generation

-AI systems thinking vs. prompt-level demos
+- AI systems thinking vs. prompt-level demos

+---

+## Project Goal

+The goal of this project is not to build a polished product, but to demonstrate system-level thinking:

+- how multimodal data flows through an AI pipeline
+- how retrieval grounds generation
+- how real-world AI systems are composed from modular components

+This project is part of a broader portfolio focused on **RAG pipelines, embeddings, and applied AI system design**.